 Here's a look at how I created my final barn setup!

 This is what it looked like for one of the setups.
 The backdrops are essential for realism, unless you take the barn outside, which is absolutely an option!
 Spring rain made this impossible for me.

 Ground level is where you get your best shots.
 This set up was too big for a table.
 Note all the bins of stuff!
 Organization is crucial for finding things easily.

 The final shot for this setup.
 This was taken on a cell phone and I am very happy with the quality of the picture!
 You don’t need an expensive camera, just creativity and a good angle for a picture.

 Just remember, when taking a photograph, perspective is everything!

 Want to give your barn an even more "lived-in" feel beyond just staining the wood?
-Check out Raising the Bar(n) - Part II for instructions on how to use materials such as pastels, steel wool and and hobby wood to add tiny details that will make it a cut above the rest!
+Check out Raising the Bar(n) - Part II and Part III for instructions on how to use materials such as pastels, steel wool and and hobby wood to add tiny details that will make it a cut above the rest!